-- Face-to-face (f2f) class session cancellations are not counted as absences; however, failure to complete by the next class session all the assignments that substitute for the f2f session is counted as an absence and up to 5 points will be deducted for assignments not submitted. - o Please do not request permission to miss a class-you must make your own decision. - o All course participants are granted one (1) full or partial class session absence; however, all work still is due on Blackboard according to the course calendar and participation and reflection points are not granted for the missed session. - Course participants who are absent or who miss partial class time are held responsible for the material covered, including assignment discussions, clarifications, and explanations.
+- Face-to-face (f2f) class session cancellations are not counted as absences; however, failure to complete by the next class session all the assignments that substitute for the f2f session is counted as an absence and 2 points will be deducted for each assignment not submitted. - o Please do not request permission to miss a class-you must make your own decision. - All course participants are granted one (1) full or partial class session absence; however, all work still is due on Blackboard according to the course calendar and participation and reflection points are not granted for the missed session. - O Course participants who are absent or who miss partial class time are held responsible for the material covered, including assignment discussions, clarifications, and explanations.
 The professor will not teach material from the missed class to the individual teacher candidate/student.
 Assignments are due as if in attendance and as outlined in the course syllabus.
-It is the teacher candidate's/student's responsibility to arrange with a course colleague, not with the professor, for collection of materials and to promptly obtain from course colleagues and discuss with them class notes, handouts, lecture details, explanations of content and procedures/assignments, etc. - o Credit for class session participation is not awarded: - If a teacher candidate/student has not attended class or misses more than 10 minutes of class and/or - Does not submit the required reflection of appropriate quality (see the section "Major Learning Activities" regarding participation and reflection). - o Each additional absence will result in the final grade dropping by 5 points. - o Four absences will result in a base grade of C, equivalent to 79 points, from which unearned points on all assignments will be deducted. - O There may be extenuating circumstances-those that involve a critical health situation (self; immediate family member) or job responsibilities of an extreme nature for which one could not prepare in advance. - Discuss with the professor circumstances that truly are extenuating as soon as possible. - A candidate must verify extenuating circumstances that impact class attendance and/or inhibit assignment completion through consulting with his/her Division of Special Education and disAbilities Research program academic advisor or with appropriate advisory staff members in the Student Support and Advocacy Center or with staff members in Counseling and Psychological Services as an initial step toward working with the professor to alter assignment due dates and times.
+It is the teacher candidate's/student's responsibility to arrange with a course colleague, not with the professor, for collection of materials and to promptly obtain from course colleagues and discuss with them class notes, handouts, lecture details, explanations of content and procedures/assignments, etc. - o Credit for class session participation is not awarded: - If a teacher candidate/student has not attended class or misses more than one (1) hour of class and/or - Does not submit the required reflection of appropriate quality (see the section "Major Learning Activities" regarding participation and reflection). - A second absence will result in the final grade dropping by 5 points. - Three absences (including the granted absence-i.e., two absences in addition to the granted absence) will result in a base grade of C, equivalent to 79 points, from which unearned points on all assignments will be deducted. - There may be extenuating circumstances-those that involve a critical health situation (self; immediate family member) or job responsibilities of an extreme nature for which one could not prepare in advance. - Discuss with the professor circumstances that truly are extenuating as soon as possible. - A candidate must verify extenuating circumstances that class attendance and/or inhibit assignment completion through consulting with his/her Division of Special Education and disAbilities Research program academic advisor or with appropriate advisory staff members in the Student Support and Advocacy Center or with staff members in

+Counseling and Psychological Services as an initial step toward working with the professor to alter assignment due dates and times.
 (See this syllabus and folders and links on Blackboard under Course Content/Additional Resources for information on GMU support services.)
-If the advisor/staff member concurs with/supports the candidate's view that circumstances present valid challenges to adhering to the course assignment and attendance requirements, the candidate will request that the advisor/staff member contact the professor and will inform the professor that it is necessary to confer with the specific advisor about the candidate.
+If the advisor concurs with/supports the candidate's view that circumstances present valid challenges to adhering to the course assignment and attendance requirements, the candidate will request that the advisor contact the professor and will inform the professor that it is necessary to confer with the specific advisor about the candidate.